Esquenta COP Panel at the Museum of Tomorrow, Rio de Janeiro. ©

 It’s a collaborative effort between partner institutions, shaped around four themes defined by the British Council for the UK–Brazil Cultural Year: Culture + Climate, Culture + Place, Culture + Voice, and Culture + Technology.
 The program features:

-Each panel brings together voices from Brazil and the UK, chosen by the partner institutions and the British Council.
+Each of the encounters brings together voices from Brazil and the UK, chosen by the partner institutions.
 The project encourages bold and inclusive artistic collaborations, building bridges between places, organizations, and people.

 Alongside the live events, Caminhos COP also hopes to inspire public policy ideas shaped by the challenges and opportunities of COP30 climate summit.
 By weaving together culture and climate, the initiative aims to leave a lasting impact and spark powerful conversations across borders and communities.